Learn fun youth baseball and softball hitting practice plan station drills for 6, 7, 8, 9, 10, 11, 12 year olds, & High School.

-And the last 2 years I’ve had the honor of coaching my son’s 7u baseball team.
-First year I was an assistant coach in t-ball, in which I did this post titled: “T-Ball Drills: How To Coach Without Going Insane“…
+The first year I was an assistant coach in t-ball, in which I did this post titled: “T-Ball Drills: How To Coach Without Going Insane“…

-And the second year I was coach for machine pitch.
-I learned a lot about how to put together a productive practice for hitting, fielding, and throwing.
+I’ve learned a lot about how to put together a productive practice for hitting, fielding, and throwing.
 Here are my notes – I hope they can help get you started in the right direction…

 - First of all, what is one of the most important concepts to work on at practice?
 Playing catch.
 CLICK HERE for an interview with legendary Hall of Fame collegiate baseball Coach Bob Bennett, where he goes into depth on this progression-regression.